potestiolab/canvas/README.md

 **Amber99sb-ildn** and **charmm36m** force-fields have been tested for performing a Multiple Resolution Simulation using CANVAS model; however, any other previous version of **Amber** and **Charmm** should not be a big deal.

-> Note: in order that a forcefield is found, it is necessary that the main folder containing the latter is inside the gromacs installing package, or in current directory where the pdb file is present.
+> **Note: in order that a forcefield is found, it is necessary that the main folder containing the latter is inside the gromacs installing package, or in current directory where the pdb file is present.**

-Please, take in account that the _coordinate FILE_ is the reference structure from which the CANVAS model is constructed; therefore choose it carefully.
+Please, take in account that the coordinate file of all-atom structure (_protein.gro_) is the reference structure from which the CANVAS model is constructed; therefore choose it carefully.
 Indeed, you can select the crystallographic version of the biomolecule, or other equilibrated frames.

-At the end, if everything went fine, the coordinate file in .gro format, and the topology file (topol.top) will be created.
+At the end, if everything went fine, the coordinate file (protein.gro) and the topology file (topol.top) will be created.
 The latter will be discussed in **Appendix B**.

 <br />